niemaattarian/Distributed-Systems/Part2/README.md

 ### How to run the Service
 * Download the .jar from the release.
 * cd to the directory of the .jar file.
-* Run the following command: `java -jar user-account-service-1.0-SNAPSHOT.jar`
+* Run the following command: `java -jar user-account-service-1.0-SNAPSHOT.jar server`
 * Link to SwaggerHub API: https://app.swaggerhub.com/apis/niemaattarian/UserService

 ### References